syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-find-and-replace.md

 	ITextSelection[] textSelections = pptxDoc.FindAll("product", false, false);
 	foreach (ITextSelection textSelection in textSelections)
 	{
-		//Gets the found text as single text part
-		ITextPart textPart = textSelection.GetAsOneTextPart();
+		//Gets the found text as a single text part ITextPart textPart = textSelection.GetAsOneTextPart();
-		//Replace the text
+		//Replaces the text
 		textPart.Text = "Service";
 	}
-	//Save the PowerPoint Presentation as stream
-	FileStream outputStream = new FileStream("Output.pptx", FileMode.Create);
+	//Saves the PowerPoint Presentation as a stream FileStream outputStream = new FileStream("Output.pptx", FileMode.Create);
 	pptxDoc.Save(outputStream);
-	//Release all resources of the stream
+	//Releases all resources of the stream
 	outputStream.Dispose();
 	//Closes the Presentation instance
 	pptxDoc.Close();